 No. 3.
 Most databases allow you to see exactly which individual terms or phrases have been indexed.
 This is done by the important parallel search space known as the browse indexes.
 These are accessed via the Advanced Search Space in a variety of ways and are often labeled simply "indexes".
 They function by allowing you to search on a word within a specific index, find that word or something close to it in an alphabetical list of all the words actually indexed.
 You may then transfer the term to a search space within the browse index work space and either look for other terms to add to your search or you may execute your search.
 Once the search is executed, you are taken back to the Advanced Search Space where you see your search listed as well as a list of the results.

 No. 4.
 Another type of parallel workspace in many databases are various lists of authorized headings, including standardized headings for subject, personal names, corporate names, or geographic places.
-If standardized subject headings are grouped in an hierarchical arrangement, that is, in arrangements where a given subject heading is listed with other heading that are considered broader, narrower, or related, then you have what is referred to as a thesaurus.
+If standardized subject headings are grouped in an hierarchical arrangement, that is, in arrangements where a given subject heading is listed with other headings that are considered broader, narrower, or related, then you have what is referred to as a thesaurus.
 These lists of standardized headings function very much like the browse indexes: they are a parallel work space where you gather terms or phrases, execute a search and then are taken back to the Advanced Search Space, where your search is listed along with a results list.

 No. 5.
 Another auxilliary work space is Search History which is essentially an archive of your searches for your current session of work in a database.
 Search histories are not simply a convenience, but a parallel work space which is absolutely necessary for advanced searching in a database.
 Using a thesaurus without using search histories is almost pointless.
 The key aspect of the Search History work space is the ability to connect previous searches with logical connectors such as AND, OR, or NOT.